MannLabs/alphaquant/README.md

 ---
 ## About
+The standard approach for proteomics quantification is the calculation of point estimates that reflect the abundance of a particular protein.
+This approach usually neglects a large part of the quantitative information that is available, including the type, quality and reliability of the underlying, quantified peptides.
+AlphaQuant introduces a collection of novel Bioinformatics algorithms for increased accuracy and sensitivity of proteomics quantification.
+It is built on the foundation of the [MS-EmpiRe](https://doi.org/10.1074/mcp.RA119.001509) algorithm.

-An open-source Python package of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/).
+Alphaquant is an open-source Python package of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/).

 ---
 ## License